Home

 Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

-are 3 to 4 cents lower; wheat futures are 1 to 3 cents higher.
+flat to 2 cents lower; wheat futures are 10 to 14 cents higher.

 David M. Fiala